netsoc/webspaced/docs/index.md

 ```

 We recommend [Ubuntu](https://ubuntu.com) for beginners, and _it's what we'll
-assume you're using in future guides.
+assume you're using in future guides_.
 Generally most of what is shown is
 the same or at least very similar across Linux distros.

 To create your container: